 - contoured ear cups that seal tighter for improved isolation

-Other than that they are exactly the same, and one of the best pairs of headphones for $150.
+Other than that they are exactly the same, and one of the best pairs of headphones for their price.
 If you are new to the world of audiophiles, these will make you look at music in an entirely different way.
 That’s not to say that they are better than everything else out there.
 But as an entry level set, they will change your entire perspective on how music should sound.
 Unlike the 80i’s, the M50’s excel in nearly every category, and just may be the most common upper entry level headphone reviewed, talked about, and purchased.

 - Deep, tight bass response.

 - Vivid clarity between each instrument.